 - Teach children to monitor fluid intake with a quick urine check.
 Regular trips to the bathroom with basically clear, nearly odorless urine indicates good hydration.
 Not having to urinate or producing dark-yellow, strong-smelling urine means it's time to drink more.

 - Choose beverages wisely.
 Water is always a great, low-cost choice.
 For activities lasting less than an hour, water will usually provide optimal hydration.
-For longer activities or when children don't drink enough water, diluted 100-percent fruit juice or sports drinks may increase their fluid intake.
+For longer activities sports drinks can help increase their fluid intake and replenish important nutrients that are lost through sweating.